biotia/geoseeq_api_client/README.md

 GeoSeeq will automatically create a new sample named `Sample1` if it does not already exist.

+This command would upload data [to this project.](https://portal.geoseeq.com/sample-groups/ed59b913-91ec-489b-a1b9-4ea137a6e5cf/samples).
+Since only organization members can upload data, you will need to replace `GeoSeeq` with your organization name.

 Note: You will need to have an API token set to use this command (see above)

 ## Using the Python API in a program

 Please see `geoseeq_api/cli/download.py` for examples of how to download data using the Python API directly.

+---

 ## Notes